 These documents are to be accompanied by a signed Declaration.

-TIP: ensure that your records in relation to Directors and Secretaries of the Applicant and the Controller match with ASIC's registers.
+TIP: ensure that your records in relation to Directors and Secretaries of the Applicant and the Controller match with ASIC's registers as some of this information will prepopulate the online application.